dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 To add secondary information or communicate status visually, we use a consistent pattern of icons and semantic colors.

 -   **Problem:** A component or view has a special status that needs to be communicated at a glance.
 -   **Solution:** We use a prominent icon (like the `warning` triangle) paired with a semantic background color (like `--surface-bg-warning-secondary`) to create an unmistakable visual cue.
 The text content is also given a matching semantic color to ensure high contrast and legibility.
+This styling must be applied explicitly via CSS rules targeting data-attributes (e.g., `[data-status='due-soon']`); semantic meaning is not inferred automatically.
 -   **Implementation Examples:**
     -   A `CheckCard` for a resident with a Special Classification uses a `warning` icon to draw immediate attention in the schedule list.
     -   The **pre-scan alert banner** in `ScanView` uses this same pattern to provide a persistent, high-visibility warning to the caregiver while they are aiming the camera.